2018.7~2019 News

 Presentation of certificates of appointment

 A ceremony was held on April 4, 2019 for the presentation of certificates of appointment for members of the Academy for Quantum Computing.
-Dr. Fumio Koyama, Director of ORF, gave a talk on the role of the Organization for Fundamental Research (OFR), and Dr. Hidetoshi Nishimori, the Headmaster, handed the certificates to the members with words of encouragement.
+Dr. Fumio Koyama, Director of ORF, gave a talk on the role of the Organization for Fundamental Research (CFR), and Dr. Hidetoshi Nishimori, the Headmaster, handed the certificates to the members with words of encouragement.

 From left to right, are , Dr. Fumio Koyama, Director of ORF, Dr. Hidetoshi Nishimori, Headmaster of Academy for quantum computing, Dr. Patrick Koh (Academy member), Dr. Yuki Bando (Academy member), and Specially Appointed Associate professor Kazutaka Takahashi (Facilitator)